Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 The name Nahargarh defines a ‘tiger abode‘ and overlooks Jaipur city offering stunning views at sunset.
 The city looks like tiny stars on the ground from the viewpoint.
 The palace was built by Sawai Jai Singh II as a residence for nine queens.

 The architecture was equally distributed across all the rooms for the royals to reside.
-It also has bathrooms, dressing rooms, and a secret passageway only availed by the king.
+It also has bathrooms, dressing rooms, and a secret passageway only used by the king.

 Albert Hall Museum